-- Department should always seek legal advice. - The Department should ensure that the welfare of the child is served best by making a decision about contact as quickly as possible. - The Department may apply to the court to vary or revoke an order made under section 33.
+- authority of the Court, unless all parties are in agreement.
+The Department should always seek legal advice. - The Department should ensure that the welfare of the child is served best by making a decision about contact as quickly as possible. - The Department may apply to the court to vary or revoke an order made under section 33.